02

 • Consumers want to self-educate, make it easy and frictionless

-There is nothing wrong with not knowing everything.
-The so-called dark funnel, where your prospects' activity is invisible to the brand, rules big time.
+This is why the so-called dark funnel, where your prospects' activity is invisible to the brand, rules big time.

 Publish your knowledge openly, no gates.
 And share what you know with your audience.
 This is the way forward to claim your leadership and become the go-to brand in your industry.